GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 | `Moving average kernel size` | `25` |
 | `Loss Function` | `MSE loss` |
 | `Optimization Algorithm` | `RAdam` |

 The batch size, learning rate and scheduler hyperparameters were optimized with Optuna.

 ## Data Acquisition and Preprocessing
-For better comparison to similar previous projects, the model was trained on the Coca-Cola daily data, obtained through ``` yfinance ``` API using the following features: Open, High, Low, Close and Adjusted Close prices, and the daily Volume.
+For better comparison to similar previous projects, the model was trained and tested on the Coca-Cola, Pfizer and Amazon daily data, obtained through the ``` yfinance ``` API
+Python library ```yfinance```.
+Data features used were: Open, High, Low, Close and Adjusted Close prices, and the daily Volume.
-Data preprocessing included applying a simple moving average with window of length 5 and transforming the prices to their natural logarithm.
+Data preprocessing included applying a simple moving average with window size 10, and transforming the **prices** to their natural logarithm.
 Due to the length of the time series, we opted to assign only 64% to training, 16% to validation and the remaining 20% to testing.

 ## Model Architecture
 As recommended by [xLSTMTime](https://arxiv.org/pdf/2407.10240), the architecture we used is as depicted in the